-Special Topics in Manufacturing IAI: None
+Special Topics in Manufacturing

 Special Topics in Manufacturing teaches the tools and strategies of specific needs or interest in modern manufacturing.
 A special topic requires: adequate and available materials on a specific manufacturing related issue, a comprehensive course outline, instructor expertise, student and community interest, and ability to increase skill and/or knowledge in manufacturing technology.
 Variable and repeatable credit up to 6 credit hours may be earned.
 Prerequisite: determined by the special topic and consent of instructor.

-Lab: 0-4 Lecture: 1-6
+Ćredit: 1-6 semester hours Lecture: 1-6